FloricSpacer/AbyssDiver/README.md

 The file is located in the "local-gen" folder in the root directory of the game, and there is additional instructions within the terminal so watch for those.

 There is a guide in the game under the AI Portrait Menu.

+For any additional information relating to ComfyUI instances or the local generation, check the [Local ComfyUI Docs](LCDOCS.md)